mbucc/markbucciarelli.com/posts/2022-10-12_flexbox-deepdive.markdown

 Text is centered as long as it fits on one line.
 -----------------------------------------------

-If I change Hello World to a longer string, it no longer looks centered on smaller screens.
+If the text becomes longer than the device width, it renders with the default HTML left-justification.
-The flexbox item (the paragraph) is still centered, but the text wraps with the default left-justification.
+The flexbox item (the paragraph) is still centered, but the text in the paragraph is not.

 ```
 <section class="flex items-center min-h-screen justify-center border-8 border-black">